mvanholsteijn/aws-ecs-issue/README.md

 ```
 DockerStateError: [8] System error: exec: "Hello ECS": executable file not found in $PATH
 ````
-it appears that it is trying the execute the cmd instead of the entrypoint plus the cmds.
+it appears that it is trying to execute the cmd instead of the entrypoint plus the cmds.

 ## files